 For the record, I’m not speaking out of a certain orifice like Ace Ventura here.
-Not too long ago, I was lucky enough to drive one of South Carolina-based Himalaya’s Defender by Himalaya models, which represents perhaps the best possible version of an original Defender.
+Back in 2019, I was lucky enough to drive one of South Carolina-based Himalaya’s Defender by Himalaya models, which represents perhaps the best possible version of an original Defender.
 Off-road, traversing the deep wood trails of upstate New York at low speeds, it was delightful.
 But once back into the real world of, y’know, roads — paved and dirt alike — it rapidly proved irritating.

 The seating position, close enough to the controls , made every shift a long, deliberate process.
 The open flanks that seemed so inviting in the quiet woods stirred up the air to tinnitus-inducing levels.
 The slow steering that helped place the front end so carefully at 10 miles per hour felt painfully, almost unsafely cumbersome at the speed limit.
 Which, for the record, is about as fast as you’ll go on a highway, considering the brick-like aerodynamics and lack of power.

-Also, speaking of that new version: crash test results for the 2020 Defender haven’t been announced yet, but it’d be literally impossible for it to be less safe than the old model, because that car was pulled from the U.S. marketplace in 1997 because it no longer met safety regulations.
+Also, speaking of that new version: while U.S. crash test results for the new Land Rover Defender haven’t been announced yet, it turned in excellent results in European crash testing.
+Still, it’d be literally impossible for it to be less safe than the old model, because that car was pulled from the U.S. marketplace in 1997 because it no longer met safety regulations.

 Admittedly, that’s a compromise made with many old cars, but it’s still worth repeating, as is the following: in 1997, there were 268 million people in America and 42,013 auto-related deaths; 20 years later, there were 58 million more Americans, yet nearly 5,000 fewer people died on the road.
 It ain’t because we drove less, and it sure as hell ain’t because we turned into better drivers; it’s because the cars became safer.